kelsiebesingeryeh/kelsie-travel-tracker/README.md

 5. [Appreciation](#appreciation)

 ## Introduction
-In this project we were taked to build a travel tracking website that allowed us to pull data from an API running a local server and display information based upon a specific user chose at login.
-The goal of this project was for us to build a website using API to send and receive information.
+In this project we were tasked to build a travel tracking website that allowed us to pull data from an API running a local server and displaying information based upon a specific user chosen at login.
+The goal of this project was for us to build a website using API data to send and receive information.
 Please follow the setup instructions below on how to begin!

 ## Setup Instructions
 #### Clone This Repo